Employee Work Refusal

 I’m a small business owner who has had to shut down due to COVID-19.
 Am I eligible for UI?

-Self-employed individuals impacted by COVID-19 may apply for benefits under the provisions of the CARES Act.
+Self-employed individuals impacted by COVID-19 may apply for benefits under the provisions of the American Rescue Plan Act.

 If I have to temporarily or permanently close my business, what happens if I do not provide the state an employer-filed Partial/Employer-filed claim?